 - Are an applicant with work and life experience and do not meet Curtin’s admission criteria (these students will be assessed on a case-by-case basis)

-Based on the main Bentley campus in Building 205, Curtin College provides qualifications ranging from pre-university to diploma programs for Australian and international students.
+Based on the main Perth campus in Building 205, Curtin College provides qualifications ranging from pre-university to diploma programs for Australian and international students.
 These qualifications guarantee a place in the second year of the related Bachelor degree, subject to meeting progression rules and admission criteria.

 Streams available to students from Australia and New Zealand include Commerce, Arts and Creative Industries, Mass Communication, Information Technology, Engineering, Mining Engineering, Health Sciences (Nursing, Psychology, Nutrition, Pharmacy, Human Biology Preclinical, Health Sciences, Food Science and Technology, Molecular Genetics and Biotechnology and Laboratory Medicine).